Faculty Search Information

 Vigorous national recruitment efforts will be employed to secure a large pool of qualified applicants for tenure-track faculty searches.
 These efforts are the responsibility of the search committees, academic departments, Faculty Search Coordinator and the Office of Human Resources.
 Such an approach ensures the opportunity to review the academic quality of numerous applicants and serves to heighten the diversity of our academic community.

 Should a doubt arise as to the proper course of action required during the hiring process or when a situation occurs that appears to necessitate a modification of any of the procedures, hiring managers, search committees, department chairs and administrators are urged to consult with the following individuals:

 For general search items, contact Dr. Leonard A Colelli, Associate Provost for Assessment and Accreditation, at 724-938-4302 or via email at email@example.com.

 For Equal Opportunity-related items, contact Dr. John Burnett, Director of Equal Opportunity, Compliance and Title IX Coordination, in the Office of Human Resources at 724-938-5425 or via email to firstname.lastname@example.org.
 The Administrative Diversity Recruitment Plan is required from all search committees.
 View information on faculty search training by the Office of Human Resources.

-For questions regarding the PeopleAdmin system, contact the Director of Human Resources, Eric Guiser, at 724-938-4427 or via email to email@example.com.
+For questions regarding the PeopleAdmin system, contact the associate vice president for Human Resources, Eric Guiser, at 724-938-4427 or via email to email@example.com.